 Oversize Cargo Accidents

-Oversize cargo refers to loads that are higher or wider than what will fit in standard containers, but are still able to be transported on top, open side, open top or flat rack containers.
-Oversize loads, is also sometimes called overdimensional loads.
+Oversize cargo refers to loads that are higher or wider than what will fit in standard containers but are still able to be transported on top, open-side, open-top or flat-rack containers.
+Oversize loads are also sometimes called overdimensional loads.
 Listed below are some examples of oversize cargo: